itslinotlie/digit-recognizer/1-ANN.md

 # Backpropagation

 You might be wondering, okay I vaguely understand what a neural network is, but Michael, how does a network learn?
 Isn't a neural network just numbers?
 How do you teach numbers to ouput whether an image is a cat or dog??
 Great question.
 Similiar to disciplining someone, we need to know when and how off we are from our predictions.
 We can do this by comparing our output with the expected output with the error function.
-With our error function, we have the tools to quantify how off our predictions are.
-From this value, we are able to adjust our values accordingly so that we can minimize our error—with the goal of an error of 0.
-The larger of an error our network makes, the more we need to adjust our values.
+With our error function, we have the tools to quantify how far off our prorgram deviated from the target.
+This tells us how much we need to tweak the weights and biases—the larger the error, the greater the adjustment.
 The error function that I will be using is a variant of the commonly used *Mean Squared Error (MSE)*.

 ![Error Function](https://i.imgur.com/sc5PBr8.png)

 In the equation above, E represents the error and it is equal of the sum of all the differences between our output and the expected output all squared.
-Although it is being squared, the order will matter when we start implementing our knowledge of calculus.
-Once we our error calculated, we will then propagate this error back and adjust our weights and bias' values accordingly.
-This is done all the way to the first hidden layer, hence the name backprogatation.
-If you're ever interested in the proof or equations, head on over to 2-Derivation.
+Although it is squared, the order will matter when we start implementing our knowledge of calculus.
+Once our error is calculated, we will then propagate this error back and adjust our weights and biases accordingly, hence the name backprogatation.
+If you're interested in the proof or equations, head on over to 2-Derivation.